April 18, 2026

 Smart Metering: What District Heating Operators Need to Know

-A federal study has, for the first time, quantified the actual cost of digitizing Switzerland’s energy networks.
-Its findings point to a pivotal decision for district heating operators.
+A federal study has, for the first time, quantified the actual cost of digitizing remote meter reading.
+By extension, its findings point to a pivotal decision for district heating operators.

 Any questions?

-In May 2025, the Federal Office of Energy published a study commissioned from E-CUBE Strategy Consultants on smart metering options in the context of the opening of the gas market.
-I recommend reading it, even if your network doesn’t transport a single cubic meter of gas.
-Because behind the technical question of choosing between remote reading and smart meters lies a much broader—and much more urgent—lesson for all energy infrastructure operators in Switzerland.
+In May 2025, the Swiss Federal Office of Energy (SFOE) published a study commissioned from E-CUBE Strategy Consultants on smart metering options in the context of the opening of the gas market.
+We recommend reading it, even if your network does not transport a single cubic meter of gas.
+Behind the technical question of choosing between remote meter reading and smart meters lies a much broader and more urgent lesson for all energy infrastructure operators in Switzerland.

-The study’s key finding is starkly clear: in a fragmented market, the annual cost of smart metering ranges from 200 to 760 CHF per meter.
-With a centralized organization and economies of scale, that same cost drops to CHF 35–86.
-A factor of six.
-The authors’ conclusion leaves no room for doubt: the main economic issue lies not in the choice of technology, but in the ability to organize in a way that leverages economies of scale.
+The study’s key finding is stark in its clarity: in a fragmented market, the annual cost of smart metering ranges from 200 to 760 CHF per meter.
+The authors’ conclusion leaves no room for doubt: the main economic challenge lies not in the choice of technology, but rather in the ability to plan effectively in order to benefit from economies of scale.

 The analogy that no one makes

-Let me ask a question that might seem out of place: Which telecom provider do you use for your corporate network?
-I’m willing to bet that you have a master agreement, that your provider is based in Switzerland or the EU, that you’ve read the data processing terms, and that you’ve negotiated a service continuity guarantee.
-You’ve done all this because your corporate connectivity is a critical piece of infrastructure.
+Let us ask a question that may seem out of place: Which telecom provider do you use for your corporate network?
+We assume that you have a framework agreement, that your provider is based in Switzerland or at least within the European Union, that you have reviewed the data processing terms, and that you have obtained a service continuity guarantee.
+You haven’t overlooked anything because your company’s connectivity is a critical infrastructure.

-Yet when it comes time to equip the substations in their heating networks, these same operators sometimes choose their IoT infrastructure the same way one chooses a mobile app: quickly, based on a quote, without asking the questions that really matter.
-Who hosts the data?
+Yet when it comes time to equip the substations in their heating networks, these same operators sometimes choose their IoT infrastructure the same way one might choose a mobile app—quickly, based on a quote, without asking the questions that really matter: Who hosts the data?
 Where is it located?
 What guarantees of reversibility are in place?
-What long-term technological dependencies are we committing to?

 A connected infrastructure isn't just a tool.
 It's a strategic decision made once that shapes the next ten years.